WCheng0820/Application-Development-Section-02/README.md

-# Mandarin Language Tutoring System
+# 🍊Mandarin Language Tutoring System🍊
 In this project,we decided to solve the problem and challenges that are faced by the Mandarin club by designing an innovative digital platform called Mandarin Language Tutoring System that aims to help Mandarin language learners to learn Mandarin from their tutors.
 With the growing global demand for Mandarin lessons, our system provides a personalized, engaging, and effective language learning experience that goes beyond traditional classroom methods.

-# Authentication Subsystem
+# 🔑Authentication Subsystem
 **Developer: Chong Zu Wei**
 | Sprint | Module Name | Frontend | Backend | Database |
 |--------|----------|---------|---------|---------|